Mo-Sowan/Mo-Sowan/README.md

-# Mohammed Sowan
+# 👨‍💻 Mohammed Sowan

-Backend developer based in Tripoli, Libya.
+Backend developer based in Tripoli, Libya 📍 .

 I work mainly with C#, ASP.NET Core, and relational databases.
 I enjoy backend work that involves APIs, system design, and keeping a codebase understandable as it grows.